 Charter school enrollment continues to climb, even in the midst of the COVID-19 pandemic: charter schools saw a 9% increase in overall enrollment from the 2019-2020 school year to 2021-22 school year.
 In the immediate, there are 11 new and existing charter leaders that have been on hold to open new community- based charter schools in NYC.
 These schools conducted extensive community outreach to determine interest and need – families are waiting.

 status of the charter cap

 There is a statutory limit on the number of charter schools that can open in New York State (NY) – the cap currently stands at 460 with a smaller sub-cap for New York City (NYC).
 After more than 20 years of charter schooling in NY, there are currently 0 charters available to be issued in New York City and 84 charters left to be issued outside of the City.

 Under the current cap, NY’s two authorizers, the New York State Board of Regents (Regents) and the SUNY Board of Trustees (SUNY Trustees), may issue charters so long as the total number does not exceed the sub-cap established for NYC or the statewide cap.
-NYC advocates are calling upon the State’s legislature to eliminate NYC’s sub-cap and allow NYC charter applicants to access the 84 charters remaining for the State.
+NYC families and advocates are calling upon the State’s legislature to eliminate NYC’s sub-cap and allow NYC charter applicants to access the 84 charters remaining for the State.
 Remove the cap’s geographic barriers, so NYC’s children can continue to benefit from high quality public charter schools!

 *The statewide charter school cap of 460 has not changed, but it has effectively been increased by 22 as the new law has revived a subset of charters previously revoked (and which previously could not be used again).